-The KanCare waiver seeks to impose work requirements on parents with children age six and older who make less than 38% of the federal poverty level.
+The KanCare waiver sought to impose work requirements on parents with children age six and older who make less than 38% of the federal poverty level.
+This was not approved.

 Lifetime Limits on Coverage